otorexia/phaser3-webpack/README.md

   - 'objects/' => think of it as your prefab assets
   - 'scene/' => all the game scene
   - 'utils/' => helper functions
+    -  customs => all your custom classes or function
   - 'assets.json' => configure this to load all the assets
   - 'config.js' => config phaser
   - 'global' => available as `Global` in any file